Photo: Columbia Students explore the MoMA as part of a Columbia Night event | Credit: Fadi Kheir

 Get your validation sticker from the Student Service Center in 205 Kent Hall [more info]

-In light of current social distancing protocols due to the ongoing COVID-19 pandemic, many of our partner museums are temporarily closed to in-person visitors.
-Please check individual museums' websites for the most up-to-date reopening information.
+In light of current social distancing protocols due to the ongoing COVID-19 pandemic, many of our partner museums are temporarily closed to in-person visitors or requiring timed ticket reservations to limit capacity.
+Please check individual museums' websites for the most up-to-date reopening and attendance information.

 1280 Fifth Avenue (at 109th Street)